victorsoares96/epubjs-react-native/README.md

 - `isLoading`: Indicates if the book is loading.
 - `searchResults`: Search results.

-#### Register themes
+#### Setting a default theme

-If you want, you can register custom themes like this:
+If you want, you can register a custom theme like this:

 ```tsx
 import * as React from 'react';